-Say you’ll satisfy his sexual needs!
+Talk about his sexual needs!

 In the medical world, painful intercourse is referred to as dyspareunia, you may hear that a lot.
 It’s one of the main symptoms that 50% of women with endometriosis experience.
-It can cause you to develop a negative relationship with sex, which is extremely hard to overcome.
+It can cause you to develop a negative relationship with intimacy, which is extremely hard to overcome.

 Up to 69% of women with this brutal condition report avoiding intercourse at some point, due to pain.

-What I mean by telling him that you’ll satisfy his needs is discussing what he likes sexually that doesn’t involve vaginal penetration.
+What I mean by telling him that you’ll satisfy his needs is discussing what he likes sexually that doesn’t involve penetration.